rui314/mold/docs/glossary.md

 A .so file.
 Short for Dynamic Shared Object.
 Often called as a shared library, a dynamic libray or a shared object as well.

-An DSO contains common functions and data that are used by multiple executables and/or other DSOs.
+A DSO contains common functions and data that are used by multiple executables and/or other DSOs.
 At runtime, a DSO is loaded to a contiguous region in the virtual address.